• Home

 Anger

 It's natural to ask, “Why me?”
-They may feel anger toward the cancer itself, healthcare professionals, themselves, God or the universe, and people who don't have cancer.
+They may feel anger toward the cancer itself, healthcare professionals, themselves, God or the universe, and friends and family who are healthy.

 Loneliness